 AUSIMM PROFESSIONAL DEVELOPMENT

-Attending the International Mining and Resources Conference (IMARC) will now contribute up to 20 hours towards your personal and Professional Development (PD).
+Attending the International Mining and Resources Conference (IMARC) will contribute up to 20 hours towards your professional development (PD).